-The Foothill Phase 2B light rail transit project extends the Metro L Line (Gold Line) from the current terminus of Azusa Station to the City of Pomona (in Los Angeles County), with a contract option for the design build contractor (Kiewit-Parsons) to build to the City of Montclair (in San Bernardino County) if additional funding can be secured by September 2021.
+The Foothill Phase 2B light rail transit project extends the Metro L Line (Gold Line) from the current terminus of Azusa Station to the City of Pomona (in Los Angeles County), with a contract option for the design build contractor (Kiewit-Parsons) to build to the City of Montclair (in San Bernardino County).
 Major construction commenced on July 2020, beginning with track and warning equipment installation at the at-grade rail crossings.
 Project completion is scheduled for 2025.
 CPUC staff have been meeting with the project teams, LACMTA, and the Foothill Construction Authority to audit and review design conformance of safety related requirements.
 The SCP was approved by the CPUC in Resolution ST-194 (1/19/2017).